Frances Billinge 2020

 Figure 2.
 Devon House of Mercy 2018.
 Frances Billinge

 Janice Wallace wrote about the history of this Devon House of Mercy in Bovey Tracey which was published in the Transactions of the Devonshire Association 2001 (Wallace, Janice.
 The Devon House of Mercy Bovey Tracey in Transactions of the Devon.
 Assoc.
 Advmt.
-Sci., 133, pp 191-216) I have recently been contacted by a couple of families whose ancestors had a particular involvement with the establishment.
+Sci., 133, pp 191-216) I have recently been contacted by families whose ancestors had a particular involvement with the establishment.
 It would be interesting to trace the sisters, the ‘inmates’ and the visitors who lived at Devon House of Mercy, so if you have any information to share with me it would be very helpful.

 Figure 3.
 Grave of Sister Bertha, Sister of Mercy of the Community of St John the Baptist, died 1907.
 Bovey Tracey Cemetery.
 Frances Billinge 2019.